neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 the following **attributes** are stored:
 - `fps`: the number of frames per second in the video
 - `time_unit`: the unit of the `time` **coordinates**, frames or seconds
-- `source_software`: the software from which the poses were loaded
+- `source_software`: the software from which the poses were output
 - `source_file`: the path to the file from which the poses were loaded

 Some of the [sample datasets](target-sample-data) provided with